 How To Delete a Public Account

-If you have a Public.com account that you’re not using, it’s better to delete it rather than let it sit unused.
-Be sure to read our guide before you start.
+If you have a Public.com account that you’re not using, it’s best to delete it instead of allowing it to sit unused.
+Be sure to read our guide before getting started.

 Avoiding Public.com’s Inactivity Fee

-Public charges a $5 inactivity fee every 6 months for any account with less than $20 that hasn’t had any activity for more than 90 days.
-If you don’t plan to meet these minimums, it’s best to close the account before the fee is charged.
+Public assesses a $5 inactivity fee every 6 months against any account that has less than $20 in it and has had no activity for more than 90 days.
+If you don’t plan on meeting these minimums, it’s best to go ahead and close the account before the fee is charged.

 Avoiding Public.com’s Premium Fee

 A Premium subscription at Public.com will cost $10 per month once the service is launched.
-If you try it out and decide you no longer want the service, you can cancel it without closing the account.
+After trying it out, if you decide you no longer want the service, you can cancel it without closing the account.

 Delete Public Account With ACATS Transfer

-If you still need to close a Public.com account after considering the Premium service and the inactivity fee, you have two options: the easy way and the slightly harder way.
-Let’s start with the easier option.
+If you still need to close a Public.com account after considering the Premium service and the annual inactivity fee, it’s definitely possible.
+There are two options here: the easy way and the slightly more difficult way.
+We’ll start with the former.

-The simplest way to close a brokerage account at Public is by transferring the account to another investment firm through the ACATS network.
-This will automatically close the account at Public.
+The simplest way to close a brokerage account at Public is to transfer the account to another investment firm through the ACATS network.
+Doing so will automatically close the account at Public.

-If the transfer fee is acceptable, the rest of the process is straightforward.
-You’ll need to open an account with the new brokerage firm.
-The new account must have the same name and be of the same account type (individual in this case) as your Public account.
-If either of these conditions isn’t met, the electronic transfer won’t go through.
+If the transfer fee is acceptable, then the rest of the process is fairly straightforward.
+You will need, of course, to open an account with the new brokerage firm.
+The new account must have the same name on it and be of the same account type (individual in this case).
+If either of these two conditions isn’t met, the electronic transfer won’t go through.

-With the receiving account open, it’s time to prepare the Public account.
-Cryptocurrencies can’t be moved through the ACATS system, so you’ll need to deal with any crypto positions separately.
-You can move them to another Public account or sell them.
-Remember, a partial transfer won’t close the Public account; it must be a full transfer.
+With the receiving account open, it’s time to do a little prep work in the Public account.
+First and foremost, cryptocurrencies can’t be moved through the ACATS system, so any crypto positions will have to be appropriately dealt with.
+They can be moved to a second Public account or sold off.
+You can’t leave them behind in a partial transfer because a partial transfer won’t close the Public account.
+It has to be a full transfer.

-Another issue is fractional shares.
-Because Public uses whole-dollar investing, there will likely be fractional shares, which can’t be moved through the ACATS network.
-These must be sold, either by Public or by you.
-Public will liquidate them if necessary when they receive the transfer request.
+The second issue is fractional shares.
+Because the Public platform uses whole-dollar investing, there will inevitably be partial shares.
+These can’t be moved through the ACATS network, so they will have to be liquidated, either by Public or by yourself.
+Public will liquidate them if necessary when it receives the transfer request.

-Since Public.com doesn’t offer margin trading or options contracts, there won’t be much prep work in the receiving account.
-Just ensure it’s an individual taxable account with the same name as the Public.com account.
+Because Public.com doesn’t offer margin trading or options contracts, there won’t be much prep work in the receiving account.
+Just make sure it is an individual taxable account with the same name on it as the Public.com account.

-Now it’s time to submit the transfer request with the receiving firm, not Public.
-Most investment firms have user-friendly transfer tools online, so reach out to your new broker.
+Now it’s time for the transfer request.
+This will have to be submitted with the receiving firm, not Public.
+Most investment firms nowadays have very user-friendly transfer tools online, so reach out to the new broker.
 Once the request is made, Public will be notified, and the account will be closed as the assets are transferred over.

 Best Brokers